ansible/ansible/docs/docsite/rst/presentations/ansible-testing.rst

 Requirements
 ============

-What do we want from testing Ansible
+What do we want from testing Ansible:

 * Different OS, python versions
 * Ability to run same tests locally